TomasHubelbauer/sqlite-javascript/README.md

 - Introduce a new class `Record` which is fed a `DataView` and reads the serial types and the payload into an API
 - Replace `FileReader.readAsArrayBuffer` with `Blob.arrayBuffer` when supported
-- Load overflow page indices from the overflowing cells in 0xd, 0xa, 0x2 in `construct
+- Load overflow page indices from the overflowing cells in 0xd, 0xa, 0x2 in `constructGraph`
 - Load left child pointers in cells in 0x5, 0x2